Lauren Mayberry: Feminism and women's rights

 Mayberry is a vocal feminist and is the founder of TYCI, a feminist collective in Glasgow.
 Her ongoing work with the organisation includes written contributions to the online magazine and blog, and she can be heard regularly on TYCI podcasts.
-The group also holds live events, raising money for charities like Glasgow Women's Aid.
+The group also holds live events, raising money for charities like Glasgow Women's Aid, and produced a radio show.
+Mayberry believes it helps fans who wish to find out to know 'where she stands' on issues, rather than 'a slanging match online".

 In September 2013, Mayberry wrote an article for The Guardian in response to misogynist messages she received online.
 She wrote:

 She discussed the issue again in a Talks at Google session in 2014 and on Channel 4 News, following aggressive responses to the band's video for "Leave a Trace".
+In 2024, she explored the impact that online abuse has on artists in a 15-minute BBC Radio 6 Music documentary, titled Lauren Mayberry: I Change Shapes, which was released on BBC iPlayer as part of the Change The Tune initiative.

-Mayberry is a patron of Rape Crisis Glasgow and has been involved with other organisations such as Water Aid, The Yellow Bird Project, Wild Aid and Plus 1, donating a portion of Chvrches' ticket sales to Amnesty International.
+Mayberry is a patron of Rape Crisis Glasgow and has been involved with other organisations such as WaterAid, Yellow Bird Project, Wild Aid and Plus 1, donating a portion of Chvrches' ticket sales to Amnesty International.
 She has also been involved with Glasgow's Rock School For Girls and Amy Poehler's Smart Girls.

 In 2015, Mayberry wrote about an abusive personal relationship for Jenni Konner and Lena Dunham's Lenny Letter.
 In December 2016, Mayberry took part in a fundraiser show with Carly Rae Jepsen, Lorde and Charli XCX for the Ally Coalition, an organisation started by Jack Antonoff to raise money for homeless LGBT youth.

+In 2018, Mayberry discussed the #MeToo movement during a BBC interview and explained how she was sceptical that much had changed:

+In 2019, she criticised former CHVRCHES collaborator Marshmello for working with Chris Brown, who had admitted assaulting his then girlfriend Rihanna in 2009.
+Mayberry wrote on Instagram that "working with people who are predators and abusers enables, excuses and ultimately tacitly endorses that behaviour."
+In a 2025 interview, Mayberry said 'As a woman in the world, there are things you know to be afraid of'.

+Charity

+In 2020, during the COVID-19 pandemic, Mayberry performed as part of the For The Love Of Scotland live stream fundraiser which aimed to get Personal Protective Equipment to key workers in Scotland.

+Accolades

+In 2024, she was awarded an honorary degree from the University of Strathclyde.